AdobeDocs/experience-manager-65.en/help/forms/using/integrating-correspondence-management-html-workspace.md

 1. Click Manage Action Profiles.
 The Manage Action Profile dialog appears.
 Ensure that the Render Process and Submit Process are appropriately selected.
 1. To open the letter with a data XML file, browse and select the appropriate data file in the Prepare Data Process.
 1. Click OK.
 1. Define the variables for Start Point Output and Task Attachments.
-The defined variables will contain Start Point Output and Task Attachments data.
+The defined variables contain Start Point Output and Task Attachments data.
 1. (Optional) To add another user in the workflow, drag an activity picker, configure it, and assign it to a user.
 Write a custom wrapper (sample given below) or download and install the DSC (given below) to extact Letter template, Start Point Output, and task Attachment.

    A sample custom wrapper is as listed below: